ramonfontes/wireless-mesh-book/batman-adv.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

 In addition to the wlan interface we can notice an interface called bat0.
 Internally, Mininet-WiFi runs batctl to tell to batman-adv which interfaces it should use to build the mesh network.
-According to the batman-adv's documentation we can use any interface we can find with ``ifconfig'' (even pan0 for bluetooth if you like B.A.T.M.A.N. more than the normal, build-in ``mesh-protocol'' of bluetooth).
+According to the batman-adv's documentation we can use any interface we can find with ```ifconfig``` (even pan0 for bluetooth if you like B.A.T.M.A.N. more than the normal, build-in _mesh-protocol_ of bluetooth).

 Despite being up, those interfaces that have been added using batctl do not need any ip-address configured as batman-adv is operating on layer 2 (which is a common mistake by people who are more familiar with batmand or other layer 3 routing protocols)!
 Those interfaces are bridge-interfaces - we just must not use those plain interfaces for routing anymore.